Evrima Rendering; Renderings are artistic concepts. All features, plans and specifications are subject to change without notice

 Don't Say We Didn't Warn You

-Theatrics Aren’t on the Agenda: Nightlife aboard Ritz-Carlton Evrima will be as sophisticated and intimate as the ship itself, with a focus on classical and jazz performances, dancing to live music and a Living Room lounge that transforms into a piano bar after dark.
-Pack with a “Yacht Sophisticated” dress code in mind—but leave that evening gown at home since there are no formal nights.
+Theatrics Aren’t on the Agenda: The nightlife aboard Evrima is as sophisticated and intimate as the ship itself, focusing on classical and jazz performances, dancing to live music, and a Living Room lounge that transforms into a piano bar after dark.
+Pack with a “Yacht Sophisticated” dress code in mind — but leave that evening gown at home since there are no formal nights.

-Luxury Commands a Premium: As is the case with other small luxury cruise ships, the five-star service, indulgent suites, gourmet culinary experiences and abundant pampering onboard don’t come cheap: Fares start at $5,000-$7,000 per person for a seven-night itinerary.
+Luxury Commands a Premium: As is the case with other small luxury cruise ships, the five-star service, indulgent suites, gourmet culinary experiences, and abundant pampering onboard don’t come cheap: Fares start at $7,000-$8,000 per person for a seven-night itinerary

 Deal Expert / Travel Blogger